How to Find Bed Bugs

 Biological Controls

-Biological controls are also not feasible against bed bugs.
-Cockroaches, Pharaoh and Argentine ants, and spiders all prey on bed bugs.
-It is obvious, however, that these pests present far more risk to humans than do bed bugs.
+Biological controls are also not feasible.
+Cockroaches, Pharaoh and Argentine ants, and spiders all prey on these bugs.
+It is obvious, however, that these pests present far more risk to humans.
 Cockroaches ruin food, carry several serious diseases and can aggravate asthma and other respiratory illnesses.

 Ants also carry disease organisms and foul food stuffs.
 Unlike the bite of a bed bug, the sting of an ant or the bite of a spider is venomous and can cause serious reactions.